 The Hybrid computer uses a hidden camera to automatically measure ball and wheel speed.
 Players don’t need to click any buttons, but they need to properly hide the camera (pinhole lens is easy to hide).

 The Remote Uber determines wheel and ball speeds by one or more Player’s clicking a hidden button.
 It requires reasonable skill and practice, but it takes the average Player only about an hour of practice to achieve reasonable competence.

 So the Remote Uber requires players to do more, although it is not at all difficult.

 Q. Whose bankroll is used for bets?

 Players use their own bankroll.
-We are just the service provider.
+We (or your Operator) are just the service provider.

 Q. Is there a risk of losing?

 There’s always a risk of losing, but the wheels are properly evaluated before any bets are made.
 The evaluation gives about a 90% accurate idea of the results to expect.
 You will clearly understand the evaluation procedure and why it is accurate, so you will have a good idea of the risk of losing.
 Usually if a loss is made, it has nothing to do with the accuracy of the computers – it would be for a reason like the team had too much attention on them, they couldn’t risk continued play, and just happened to leave after unlucky short-term losses.
 But in such a case, another team or bettor may continue the attack, in which case you would likely be compensated for any time you invested.

 Q. Do you tell us where it’s legal?